 Dog-Friendly Beaches in Shellharbour

-Shellharbour is home to multiple beaches, but at the moment there is only one off-leash dog beach.
-The Shallows Coastal Reserve next to Bass Point Tourist Road permits off-leash dogs, in between the gravel loader, near the entrance to Bass Point Reserve, until just west of Harbour Boulevard.
+At the moment, many dog owners allow their dogs on the black sand beach at The Shallows.
+Dogs are permitted off-leash at this reserve next to Bass Point Tourist Road, in between the gravel loader, near the entrance to Bass Point Reserve, until just west of Harbour Boulevard.

 The off-leash section of this beach starts close to Murrie Street in Windang, where there is a carpark and pathway to the beach.
 (Search for “Windang Dog Beach” on Google Maps.)
 The off-leash beach stretches 4km north to Port Kembla Beach.
 The long off-leash beach lies alongside bushland reserve, but there are a few other access paths along it.